paulfranco/AndroidInterviewQuestions/README.md

 All of them are defined and located in a single direction.
 The direction can either be Vertical or Horizontal.
 The oriantation can be set via the "orientation" attribute.

+**What is the purpose of the layout weight attribute?**

+It specifies how much of the extra space in the layout to be allocated to the View.
+It assigns an "importance" value to a view.
+Example: Space assigned to child = (child's individual weight)/(sum of weight of every child in Linear Layout)

+**What is the default position of the children within the RelativeLayout?**

+Top-Left of the layout.

+**How are the elements visualized within a List View?**

+The List View elements look like a list of scrollable elements.
+The design of each row is achieved via the implementation of an adapter.

+**What is the difference between a ListView and a RecyclerView?**

+The RecyclerView is described as an advanced ListView.
+As a matter of usage, the RecyclerView implementation is easier tp be achieved.
+For example: The ViewHolder is the default behavior of the RecyclerView.
+The items from the list can be easily contolled at runtime (with LayoutManager).
+The ItemAnimator holds the set of options for adding effects to each of the list items.

+**How are the elements visualized within a GridView?**

+Here the elements are within a 2-dimensional scrollable grid (as the default way icons are located on the start screen of any device).
+Most often it is used when we want to build an application as image viewer, ausio or video player.

+**What is an Adapter?**

+It helps data be transmitted and visualized within a view.
+Example: ListAdapter defines the layout for individual row of the list and provides data to the ListView via setAdapter() method of the ListView.